godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``1024`` |
 +-----------+----------+

 Max number of reflection probes renderable in a frame.
-If more than this number are used, they will be ignored.
-On some systems (particularly web) setting this number as low as possible can increase the speed of shader compilation.
+If more reflection probes than this number are used, they will be ignored.
+Setting this low will slightly reduce memory usage and may decrease shader compile times, particularly on web.
+For most uses, the default value is suitable, but consider lowering as much as possible on web export.

 ----